gianluca-peri/sparcs-test/README.md

 This repository contains some PyTorch code to test the capabilities of the novel SPARCS paradigm for NAS (*Neural Architecture Search*).
 The code has been written with simplicity in mind, prioritizing clarity over efficiency.

-A **lighter** version of this code is available in notebook form at [this link](https://colab.research.google.com/drive/1PJeW-4dCKZ9oDNq8t3-yHUsZdGbOJF2y?usp=sharing).
+A **lighter** demo version of this code is available in notebook form at [this link](https://colab.research.google.com/drive/1PJeW-4dCKZ9oDNq8t3-yHUsZdGbOJF2y?usp=sharing).

-The linked notebook is optimized to run on Colab's free tier by scaling down the experiment's parameters considerably.
+The linked notebook is optimized to run on Colab's free tier by scaling down the experiment's parameters considerably (and also by cutting some experiments).
 As a result, the outcomes achieved with the notebook will not match the quality of those obtained using a local installation of this repository's code.

 ## How to create the environment to run the code